wikibonsai/markdown-it-wikirefs/README.md

 ### `resolveHtmlHref: (env: any, fname: string) => string | undefined`

 A function which takes in markdown-it's `env` var and the `fname` extracted from a wikilink `[[fname]]`.
 It should return the url of the wikilink-ed file or `undefined` if no such file exists.
-If no such file exists, the wikilink will render as a disabled and marked invalid.
+If no such file exists, the wikilink will render as disabled and marked as invalid.
 (Relevant file data should be stored in `env`, but if not `fname` can be used to search for the file instead.)

 It is recommended to override the default, but there is a default returns: `'/' + fname.trim().toLowerCase().replace(/ /g, '-').replace(/[^\w-]+/g, '')`.